AxelBilla/mExtras/README.md

 ### Activity
-Checks if user has sent a message in the last week, if not remove the activity role (Starts upon the use of /role_act or /default_act)
+Checks if a user has sent a message in the last week, if not remove the activity role (Starts upon the use of /role_act or /default_act)

 **[Once every hour]**